LutroBuizel/FilterAffinity/README.md

 ## Change History

+- `1.6.0` on `2025.03.16`
-- `1.6.0` on `2025.03.16`: Fixed selecting usernames after FA's update to allow users to change their display names
+  - Fixed selecting usernames after FA's update to allow users to change their display names
+  - Both usernames AND display names are now filtered
+    - When clicking 'Add Artist' plus button, the username is added
+	- When clicking 'Remove Artist' minus sign, both the username and current display name are removed
 - `1.5.6` and older: The final version Spotted Squeak published